-Sarah Vitale, AICP serves as a Senior Planner for the Tampa Bay Regional Planning Council.
-Sarah assists in the management and coordination of Clear Sky Tampa Bay, Project Phoenix 2.0, and the annual Disaster Planning Guide.
-She specializes in design visualization, GIS mapping, and economic analysis and modeling, and provides planning and technical support across the Council’s projects and programs.
+Sarah Vitale, AICP serves as a Principal Urban Designer for the Tampa Bay Regional Planning Council.
+She specializes in design-visualization, GIS mapping, and 3D modeling, and provides planning and technical support across the Council’s projects and programs.
 Sarah holds a Bachelor of Science in Interdisciplinary Social Science and a Master of Science in Planning, both from Florida State University.
-She is a member of the American Planning Association, American Institute of Certified Planners, Urban Land Institute, and Congress for the New Urbanism.
+She is a member of the American Planning Association's American Institute of Certified Planners, the Urban Land Institute, and the Congress for the New Urbanism.

 Economic Development Planner